nannunz/gis-portfolio/final_project_part_ii.md

 ## Step 4: Run the Model and Assess Preliminary Findings

-As mentioned at the beginning of this report, the model does run, nut it does unfortunately contain a few errors.
+As mentioned at the beginning of this report, the model does run, but it does unfortunately contain a few errors.
 This is likely due to the relatively small sample size available: I ultimately only had around 300 rows of data to feed the model, which severely limits its training ability.
 Nevertheless, I ran the model using 10,000 trees to see if we could glean any preliminary findings from what was available.

 <img src="https://github.com/nannunz/gis-portfolio/blob/main/ModelOutput.png?raw=true">